EESSI/docs/docs/support.md

 Alternatively, you can send in a request to our support team.
 Please try to provide as much information on the software as possible: preferably use the [issue template](https://gitlab.com/eessi/support/-/issues/new?issuable_template=Software_request) (which requires you to log in to GitLab), or make sure to cover the items listed [here](https://gitlab.com/eessi/support/-/blob/main/.gitlab/issue_templates/Software_request.md).

+Be aware that we can only provide software that has an appropriate open source license.

 #### EESSI test suite